From AI Hype to Scalable Impact

 - 16 April 2026

-The conversation began with a confronting reality - many organisations have invested heavily in technology, yet few truly understand their own tech stack or data flows.
-This lack of clarity is increasingly untenable.
-As Gartner notes, organisations are rapidly accelerating AI adoption, yet most are still failing to realise meaningful business value from these investments.
-The implication is clear - without intentional design and a defined roadmap, technology becomes noise rather than leverage.
+The conversation began with a clear reality.
+Many organisations have invested heavily in technology, yet few truly understand their own tech stack or data flows.
+AI adoption is accelerating, but for many, the connection to tangible business value remains unclear.
+The implication is that without intentional design and a defined roadmap, technology becomes noise rather than leverage.

-This is forcing a rethink of capability within P&C. The future is not about adding more HR generalists, but about evolving the function itself.
-There is a growing shift toward integrating data scientists, engineers, and systems thinkers into P&C teams - mirroring broader market trends where specialist capability is outpacing generalist roles.
-This reflects a deeper transition: from process custodians to architects of value.
+This is forcing a rethink of capability within P&C. The future is not about adding more HR roles, but about evolving the function itself.
+There is a growing shift toward integrating data scientists, engineers, and systems thinkers into P&C teams, mirroring broader market trends in which specialist capability is outpacing generalist roles.
+This reflects a deeper transition from process custodians to architects of value.

 AI is accelerating this shift, but not in the way many expected.
-While 65% of employees report excitement about using AI at work, adoption and impact remain inconsistent, often due to poor integration into workflows and lack of clarity on use cases.
-Leading organisations are therefore focusing less on deploying tools and more on redesigning work itself - mapping the end to end employee journey and being deliberate about where automation, augmentation, or human judgment creates the most value.
+While many employees report excitement about using AI at work, adoption and impact remain inconsistent, often due to poor integration into workflows and a lack of clarity on use cases.
+Leading organisations are therefore focusing less on deploying tools and more on redesigning work itself by mapping the end-to-end employee journey and being deliberate about where automation, augmentation, or human judgment creates the most value.

-Critically, the roundtable challenged a persistent trap: reimagining processes without linking them to measurable business outcomes.
-Boston Consulting Group research reinforces this gap - only around 5% of companies are currently generating significant value from AI.
-Those that are succeeding share common traits: strong data foundations, leadership alignment, and a clear focus on embedding AI into core workflows rather than layering it on top.
+Critically, the roundtable challenged a persistent trap of reimagining processes without linking them to measurable business outcomes.
+Those that are succeeding share common traits of strong data foundations, leadership alignment, and a clear focus on embedding AI into core workflows rather than layering it on top.

 This has significant implications for workforce strategy.
-Strategic workforce planning and skills-based models are rapidly becoming essential, not optional.
+Strategic workforce planning and skills-based models are becoming essential.
 Organisations are moving toward more fluid job architectures, with a sharper focus on team effectiveness over static roles.
 Yet capability building is not just a technical exercise.
 Trust remains a critical enabler.
 Employees are more likely to adopt AI in environments where psychological safety is high and experimentation is encouraged.

 Performance models are evolving in parallel.
 Traditional cycles are giving way to more dynamic, real-time feedback systems that reduce bias and align more closely to outcomes.
 At the same time, leaders are grappling with the cognitive implications of AI.
 Emerging research highlights risks such as decision fatigue and over-reliance, reinforcing the need for thoughtful design rather than unchecked adoption.

 Perhaps the most profound shift discussed was cultural.
-AI is not simply a technological upgrade; it is redefining how work gets done, how decisions are made, and what organisations value.
-Gartner predicts that by 2030, up to 50% of HR tasks could be automated or augmented by AI agents, fundamentally reshaping the function.
+AI is not simply a technological upgrade.
+It is redefining how work gets done, how decisions are made, and what organisations value.
+Gartner predicts that by 2030, up to 50% of HR activities could be automated or augmented by AI, fundamentally reshaping the function.

-The clearest call to action from the roundtable was this: stop waiting for perfect data.
+The clearest call to action from the roundtable is for leaders to move beyond incremental optimisation and focus on building the data, skills, operating models and ways of working needed to intentionally redesign work, embed AI into core workflows and drive measurable business value.
 Progress is coming from experimentation - testing, learning, and iterating in real time.
-In a landscape defined by uncertainty, competitive advantage will not come from certainty, but from the confidence to move early and the curiosity to adapt continuously.
+In a landscape defined by uncertainty, competitive advantage will come not from certainty, but from the confidence to act and the curiosity to adapt continuously.